 I have a story here from UPI indicating human cloning will be accomplished within 90 days in the Chicago area.

-I have a second story indicating scientists, uh, specifically, uh, Professor Robert White, a neurosurgeon at Case Western Reserve University in Ohio, has actually moved one monkey head to another monkey, and the monkeys lived.
+Specifically, Professor Robert White, a neurosurgeon at Case Western Reserve University in Ohio, has actually moved one monkey head to another monkey, and the monkeys lived and demonstrated that they were alert and watching the staff and all the rest of that.

-So if you combine the cloning of a human being with the ability to move ahead from one body to another, you've got a pretty ominous possible near-term future, I would say.
+So if you combine the cloning of a human being with the ability to move a head from one body to another, you've got a pretty ominous, possible near-term future, I would say.

-We talked a little bit about that, but Dr. Hovind is here and he is here to talk about creation versus evolution.
+But Dr. Hovind is here, and he is here to talk about creation versus evolution.

 And he makes very strong arguments, and we're going to explore some more of those.

-I just got a fax here.
+I just got a facts here.

 Dr. Hovind says, Dear Art, I think Dr. Hovind has a very daunting task ahead of him.